cyanzhong/docs.taio.app/docs/faq.md

 ## Why doesn't iCloud sync work?

 We use system's iCloud Drive service directly, which means we can't interfere with the synchronization process too much.
 In many cases, iCloud Cloud service is affected by the network environment, so we suggest that you try switching networks or be patient when you encounter problems.

-## What's the pricing model?

-Taio's goal is to be a high quality product, and in the early stages of development we do not charge for it, feel free to try it out.
-In later versions, we may charge for some advanced features to maintain the cost of development, please refer to our [Terms of Service](terms.md) for more information.